University of Southampton

 We believe in putting the scientist-practitioner model into practice across all aspects of the Programme.
 The primary theoretical orientation of the Programme is the Cognitive Behavioural approach, and the secondary model is Systemic Theory.
 We expect you to learn to master the evidence base, critique it, and be able to competently deliver evidence-based therapies in a range of clinical settings.
 However, we recognise that Clinical Psychologists are often working with people or problems where evidence is weak or absent, and we teach you how to approach formulation and intervention in a scientific manner by drawing more widely on your knowledge of psychological theories and processes.
 You will also develop your leadership skills across the course of training in clinical practice placements and also through dedicated teaching sessions.

-Our Programme has a strong emphasis on Equality, Diversity, and Inclusion (EDI) throughout all aspects of the learning experience.
+Our Programme has a strong emphasis on Equality, Diversity, and Inclusion (EDI) meaningfully embedded throughout all aspects of the learning experience.
 We are passionate about ensuring EDI initiatives are present, and active, throughout the training experience.
 We are working hard to ensure our admission process is fair and inclusive and we actively welcome applications from people with diverse cultural and personal contexts.

 Last updated: